StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 ### State the boundary conditions

-Block is of 2D finite non-periodic boundary condition with four free surfaces.
+The block under consideration is a 2D finite, non-periodic boundary condition system with four free surfaces.

 ![image-20230317181216129](assets/image-20230317181216129.png)